ssorj/quiver/impls/README.md

-    credit-window     integer  Size of credit window to maintain transaction-size  integer  Size of transaction batches; 0 means no transactions durable           integer  1 if messages are durable; 0 if non-durable
+    credit-window     integer  Size of credit window to maintain transaction-size  integer  Size of transaction batches; 0 means no transactions durable           integer  1 if messages are durable; 0 if non-durable settlement        integer  1 if message settlement latency is tracked; 0 if not tracked

 If an implementation does not support a particular option, for instance connection mode `server`, it should raise an error at start